brisbanemakerspace/bms-wiki/tools/electronics/lab-supply.md

 # How To Operate
 A quick reference guide is included below to assist you.

 > Note: never play with electricity unless you know what you are doing.
 Even at low voltages you can still receive a shock!
-Please ask staff for assistance if you've never used this tool before.
+Please ask for assistance if you've never used this tool before.
 {.is-warning}